Researching your Victorian ancestors

 Other states and territories

+Formerly known as the Records Authority of New South Wales.
 This collection includes convict records, passenger and shipping lists, births, marriages and deaths, land records and papers of the Colonial Secretary.
-Their Family history guide and Archives in Brief fact sheets are an excellent starting point for your research.
-The convict records archive covers the period 1787-1842 and is considered to be one of the most important convict archives in the world.
+Browse their A-Z list for an alphabetical list of research topics.
+Their convict records archive covers the period 1787-1842 and is considered to be one of the most important convict archives in the world.

 Libraries Tasmania